Augmented Lagrangian method: General method

 The variable $\lambda$ is an estimate of the Lagrange multiplier, and the accuracy of this estimate improves at every step.
 The major advantage of the method is that unlike the penalty method, it is not necessary to take $\mu \rightarrow \infty$ in order to solve the original constrained problem.
-Instead, because of the presence of the Lagrange multiplier term, $\mu$ can stay much smaller, thus avoiding ill-conditioning.
-Nevertheless, it is common in practical implementations to project multipliers estimates in a large bounded set (safeguards), avoiding numerical instabilities and leading to a strong theoretical convergence.
+Because of the presence of the Lagrange multiplier term, $\mu$ can stay much smaller, and thus avoiding ill-conditioning.
+Nevertheless, it is common in practical implementations to project multipliers estimates in a large bounded set (safeguards) which avoids numerical instabilities and leads to strong theoretical convergence.

 The method can be extended to handle inequality constraints.
-For a discussion of practical improvements, see.
+For a discussion of practical improvements, see refs.